iterative/dvc.org/content/docs/command-reference/params/index.md

 In contrast to a regular <abbr>dependency</abbr>, a parameter is not a file (or directory).
-Instead, it consists of a _parameter name_ (or key) to find inside a YAML, JSON, TOML, or Python _parameters file_.
+Instead, it consists of a _parameter name_ (or key) to find inside a YAML 1.2, JSON, TOML, or Python _parameters file_.
 Multiple parameter dependencies can be specified from one or more parameters files.

 The default parameters file name is `params.yaml`.
 Parameters should be